Silobreaker/Api/samples/node/README.md

 ### Usage

-Prepare a JSON-file with your API
+Prepare a JSON-file with your API-keys.

 ```json
 {